 An NDA may be mutual (in that it applies both ways), or it may be ‘one way’ (in that it applies to one contracting party only).

 Suppose only one party is disclosing confidential information/documentation to the other.
-In that case, typically, a one-way NDA will be used, whereas if there is a mutual exchange of confidential information/documentation, a mutual NDA will often be used.
+In that case, a one-way NDA is typically used; if there is a mutual exchange of confidential information/documentation, a mutual NDA is often used.

 Are Confidentiality Agreements and Non-Disclosure Agreements the same thing?

-The term ‘Confidentiality Agreement’ is more of a UK law term, whereas the term ‘NDA’ is popularly used internationally.
+The term ‘Confidentiality Agreement’ is more of a UK legal term, whereas ‘NDA’ is widely used internationally.

 Why might I need an NDA?